 Bunny Ears, Bunny Ears Cactus, Bunny Cactus, Polka Dot Cactus, Bunny-ears Prickly-pear, Angel's Wings, Golden-Bristle, Golden-Bristle Cactus

-Opuntia microdasys is an evergreen perennial that forms a dense shrub composed of green, pad-like stems.
+Opuntia microdasys is a very popular cactus that forms a dense shrub composed of green, pad-like stems.
 Outdoor plants can grow up to 3 feet (90 cm) tall and up to 6 feet (1.8 m) wide.
-Stems are oval to round, up to 6 inches (15 cm) long and up to 5 inches (12.5 cm) wide.
-It has no spines, but instead has numerous yellow glochids (micro-spines) at each aureole.
-Flowers are pure yellow or tinged with red, up to 2 inches (5 cm) in diamater and have broad, yellow tepals, yellow anthers and dark green stigma lobes.
-They are followed by round to egg-shaped, up to 2 inches (5 cm) long, red to purplish, spineless but glochid-dotted fruits.
+Stems are oval to round, up to 6 inches (15 cm) long, and up to 5 inches (12.5 cm) wide.
+They have no spines but instead have numerous yellow glochids (micro-spines) at each aureole.
+Flowers are pure yellow or tinged with red, up to 2 inches (5 cm) long, up to 1.6 inches (4 cm) in diameter, and appear in summer.
+They are followed by round to egg-shaped, up to 2 inches (5 cm) long, red to purplish fruits.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).